5 Best Wildflower Trails in Denmark WA

 2. Wilderness Ocean Walk (WOW) Trail

-Most prominent wildflower: banksias
+Most prominent wildflowers: Banksias

-3. Bibbulmun Track: Little River Trail
+3. Bibbulmun Track: Little River Section

-Most prominent wildflower: Boronia megastigma (Brown boronia)
+Most prominent wildflower: Brown Boronia (Boronia megastigma)

 4. Wilson Inlet Heritage Trail